Using Visual AI to Speed Up Image and Video Annotation

 Set up AI-powered object detection, pre-annotation, and classification for image and video tasks with YOLO, Ollama, OpenAI, and Claude.

-Potato 2.1 introduces visual AI support that brings AI-powered assistance directly into image and video annotation workflows.
-Instead of annotating every bounding box from scratch, you can have YOLO detect objects automatically and then review its suggestions, or ask a vision-language model to classify images and explain its reasoning.
+Potato 2.1 adds visual AI support, which puts AI assistance right inside image and video annotation.
+Instead of drawing every bounding box by hand, you can let YOLO detect objects and review what it found, or hand an image to a vision-language model and have it classify the image and explain why.

-This guide walks through setting up each visual AI endpoint, configuring the different assistance modes, and combining visual AI with Potato's text-based AI features.
+This guide walks through setting up each visual AI endpoint, the assistance modes, and how to pair visual AI with Potato's text-based AI.
+The visual AI source documentation has the full API reference.

 - Setting up YOLO for fast local object detection